From the way we network, to the way we get our news, we’re slowly but surely moving everything online – and shopping is no exception.

 - Because of the coronavirus, 42% of the US population bought groceries online in March 2020, nearly double the 22% in 2018.

 - 75 percent of consumers’ search queries each month are brand new.

-- 62 percent of online buyers shop at least once per month.
+- Nearly 80 percent of consumers shop online at least once a month.

 - Sales of virus protection-related products increased by 807 percent over the first ten weeks of 2020.

-- The primary reason for online shoppers to abandon their carts is due to extra costs for shipping.
-63 percent of cart abandonments are due to this reason.
+- The primary reason for online shoppers to abandon their carts is high extra costs.
+49 percent of cart abandonments are because of this.

 Want to Learn More?

 - Best Small Business Web Hosting

 - 12 Best Online Selling Apps to Make Money

 - 101+ Best Software Tools for Small Businesses

 - Product Description: 8 Tips to Write an Epic One